Matt Skura

-Matt Skura (born February 17, 1993) is an American professional football center.
+Matt Skura (born February 17, 1993) is an American former professional football player who was a center in the National Football League (NFL).
 He played college football for the Duke Blue Devils and signed with the Baltimore Ravens as an undrafted free agent in 2016.

 Early life

 Skura attended Worthington Kilbourne High School in Columbus, Ohio.
 He was listed as the No. 13 center in the nation by ESPN.com and served as a team captain as a senior.

 College career

-Served as team captain as a senior.
-Played in 50 career games (40 starts), Skura was a two-time All-Atlantic Coast Conference selection.
+Skura served as team captain as a senior.
+Playing in 50 career games (40 starts), he was a two-time All-Atlantic Coast Conference selection.